Kamla Pant: Early life

-In 1990 Pant, Uma Bhatt, Sheela Rajwar and Basanti Pathak co founded the region’s first magazine focusing on women and social issues, Uttara, which means "of the north."
+In 1990 Pant, Uma Bhatt, Sheela Rajwar and Basanti Pathak co-founded the region’s first magazine focusing on women and social issues, Uttara, which means "of the north."
 Uttara, which celebrated 25 years of publication in 2015, has helped to give a voice to many women living in Uttarakhand, presenting women as "an equal gender that needs respect over support."
 After that in 1992, the Pragatisheel Mahila Manch was formed with other women in Dehradun region.
 The manch was instrumental in converting the anti-reservation into a separate statehood movement.

 In 1994, after the infamous Muzzafarnagar Kand, Pant led from the front and united women from all the regions of the area to come together to form even a larger organization demanding separate statehood called Uttarakhand Mahila Manch (UMM).
-The organization was not only front runner and flag-bearer for agitation towards separate statehood but also one of the few all women agitation force anywhere in the world.
+The organization was not only a front runner and flag-bearer for agitation towards separate statehood but also one of the few all women agitation force anywhere in the world.
 UMM, under her leadership demanded that Gairsain (a small hill township in centre of two major regions of the state namely Kumaon and Garhwal) be designated as the state's capital, which was a long oppressed demand of state's citizens.